Festival Events

 The Longslade Consort's collection of early musical instruments includes a set of Renaissance recorders, crumhorns, cornamuse, gemshorn, rauschpfeife, rackett, shawm, sordune, spinet, harpsichord, viol da gamba, an assortment of percussion including nakers and timbrel and a vast number of Baroque recorders.
 Apart from the recorders, most were made by the group's Director, John Bence.
 The woodwind are mostly based on originals in the Brussels' Collection and the spinet is a copy of an early 18th century original in a private collection.

 The group's first CD - "Music from the Mists of Time" is a lighthearted look at the World of Early Music with a wide-ranging selection of instruments from the Consort's collection, coupled with some great pieces from the Baroque, featuring Handel, Scarlatti and Telemann.
-A second CD, "A Window to the Past," released in 2002, presents a further selection of music from the group's vast repertoire.
+A second CD, "A Window to the Past," presents a further selection of music from the group's vast repertoire.

 Leicester Waits